 One of the best attractions in Springbrook National Park is its glow worm cave.
 The trail leads right to it!
 Stargazing during the day?
 What a treat for your kids!
 In Queensland, you don’t have to go far to find fun things to do with kids this summer.

 There are many Botanic Gardens in Queensland, including the Botanic Garden in Brisbane City, one at Mount Coot-tha and the Gold Coast Regional Botanic Garden!
 Several have rose gardens, sensory gardens and playgrounds that your kids could spend hours at!
 The Gold Coast Regional Botanic Gardens even has a butterfly garden and a space dedicated for your four-legged family member to run free.
 With something for everyone, plan your trip to your closest botanic garden today.
+You need a vehicle to get to the botanic garden.
+If you don’t have one, you can get a loan for car here at Jacaranda.

 Queensland has TONS of beautiful, white sandy beaches.
 It’s no wonder that beach days are one of the most popular Australian past times.
 Pack some sandwiches, water and sunscreen and you’ve got a fun filled day frolicking in the water, building sand castles and picking up pretty shells.
 Just be sure to only swim in designated areas and stay on a guarded beach for the best level of safety.
 The Currumbin Rock Pools are another well-kept secret beach spot perfect for families.